opalmedapps/docs/README.md

 * `user` contains the user guide
 * `development` contains information about contributing to Opal
-* `deploy` contains information about how to deploy and run Opal
+* `deploy` contains information about how to deploy and run Opal, and how to integrate the opal services with a hospital

 ### Getting started